kevinsea/Insight-Wiki-Stage/Specifying Result Structures.md

 * IEnumerable<T>
 * ICollection<T>
 * List<T>
+* T - in this case, only a single record is read from the child recordset.

 If Insight doesn't guess the ID field or list field right, you can tell it with attributes.